Founded Semantics and Constraint Semantics of Logic Rules

 \item Constraint semantics is the set of combinations of all \T and \F assertions that are consistent with founded semantics and satisfy the rules as constraints.

-\end{itemize} Founded semantics without closed predicates can be computed easily and efficiently, as a least fixed point, instead of an alternating fixed point or iterated fixed point for computing WFS.
+\end{itemize} Founded semantics without closed predicates can be computed easily and efficiently, as a least fixed point, contrasting with an alternating fixed point or iterated fixed point for computing WFS.

 \mysec{Language} We first consider Datalog with unrestricted negation in hypotheses.
 We extend it in Section~\ref{sec-ext} to allow unrestricted combinations of existential and universal quantifications and other features.